neuralmagic/deepsparse/README.md

 ### Sparsity :handshake: Performance

 Developed in collaboration with IST Austria, [our recent paper](https://arxiv.org/abs/2310.06927) details a new technique called **Sparse Finetuning**, which allows us to prune MPT-7B to 60% sparsity during finetuning without drop in accuracy.
-With our new support for LLMs, DeepSparse accelerates the sparse-quantized MPT-7b ***~7x*** over the dense baseline:
+With our new support for LLMs, DeepSparse accelerates the sparse-quantized model 7x over the dense baseline:

 <div align="center">
     <img src="https://github.com/neuralmagic/deepsparse/assets/3195154/8687401c-f479-4999-ba6b-e01c747dace9" width="60%"/>